Overview of the United Arab Emirates Legal System

 Although the core principles of law in the UAE are drawn from Sharia, most legislation is comprised of a mix of Islamic and European concepts of civil law, which have a common root in the Egyptian legal code established in the late 19th to 20th centuries.
 The French influence is most clearly demonstrated by the adoption of the civil law by most countries in the region similar to those in European states, rather than the common-law system in the UK.

 In addition to specific legal legislation covering agencies, company law, labor law, and intellectual property, the UAE has enacted civil and commercial codes.
-Although the system has led to the development of comprehensive and structured legal systems, they are rigid and inflexible to some degree, and they constitute the bureaucracy of regulation that is associated with countries in the Middle East region as a whole.
+Although the system has led to the development of comprehensive and structured legal systems, they are rigid and inflexible to some degree, and they constitute the bureaucracy of regulation that is associated with countries in the Middle East region.

-The structure of the legal system is complex with both dual courts, Sharia courts and civil courts operating in parallel, but covering different areas of the law.
-For example, in the UAE, each Emirate has its own federal court of first instance, although Dubai and Ras al Khaimah have their own separate judicial frameworks.
+The structure of the legal system is complex with both dual courts, Sharia courts, and civil courts operating in parallel, but covering different areas of the law.
+For example, in the UAE, each Emirate has its federal court of first instance, although Dubai and Ras al Khaimah have their separate judicial frameworks.

-UAE’s Legal System as of the other Legal systems in the Gulf is usually quite complicated and those unfamiliar with their workings can find this very difficult.
-The fact is that these systems are completely different to those in the west with a whole different language, which makes it worrying for those who want to transact in business in the UAE and the Gulf states.
+UAE’s legal system, as with the other legal systems in the Gulf, is usually quite complicated and those unfamiliar with their workings can find this very difficult.
+The fact is that these systems are completely different from those in the West with a whole different language, which makes it worrying for those who want to transact business in the UAE and the Gulf states.

-There are several core principles of Sharia which apply to business transactions and which have influenced the development of commercial codes that apply in the UAE.
-Although these concepts don't directly translate into commercial codes (although they may do in Islamic finance), they have exerted an influence over the drafting and interpretation of these laws.
+Several core principles of Sharia apply to business transactions and have influenced the development of commercial codes that apply in the UAE.
+Although these concepts don’t directly translate into commercial codes (although they may do in Islamic finance), they have exerted an influence over the drafting and interpretation of these laws.
 These are:

 2.1.1.
 Issuance Constitution of United Arab Emirates

-Since its establishment on the 2nd of December, 1971, the UAE has set a temporary constitution, which rapidly has turned into a permanent one.
-This happened after the federal state of the UAE has established its stability, committed to a moderate policy, and made cultural changes and giant accomplishments on the local, regional and international levels and further progressed for the people of this federation.
-By so doing, this would be one of the most successful experiences of unification in the modern history.
+Since its establishment on the 2nd of December 1971, the UAE has set a temporary constitution, which rapidly has turned into a permanent one.
+This happened after the federal state of the UAE established its stability, committed to a moderate policy, and made cultural changes and giant accomplishments on the local, regional, and international levels and further progressed for the people of this federation.
+By so doing, this would be one of the most successful experiences of unification in modern history.

 This constitution explains the main rules of the political and constitutional organization of the state.
-In fact, it has demonstrated the main purpose of establishment of the federation, its objectives and components on the local and regional levels.
-It has also elaborated on the major social and economic pillars of federation and stressed public rights, responsibilities and freedoms.
-Moreover, it has highlighted federal authorities, organized issuance of federal legislation and the competent authorities as well.
-Above all, it has also dealt with financial affairs of the federation, armed and security forces provisions and legislative, executive and international jurisdictions between the federation and the member emirates.
+It has demonstrated the main purpose of the establishment of the federation, its objectives, and its components on the local and regional levels.
+It has also elaborated on the major social and economic pillars of the federation and stressed public rights, responsibilities, and freedoms.
+Moreover, it has highlighted federal authorities, organized issuance of federal legislation, and the competent authorities as well.
+Above all, it has also dealt with the financial affairs of the federation, armed and security forces provisions, and legislative, executive, and international jurisdictions between the federation and the member emirates.

 2.1.2.
 Constitutional Amendments and Procedures

 2.2.
-The Values of Justice and of Issuance of Laws
+The Values of Justice and Issuance of Laws

 2.2.1.
 The Values of Justice